Fairmont High School (Ohio): History

 In the 1970s, the vocational facilities at Fairmont West were expanded as the Kettering Fairmont Career Tech Center.
 But overall enrollment began to decline in the school district.
 After 20 years, the Fairmont East campus was converted to a middle school.

 In the fall of 1983, the consolidated school reopened as Kettering Fairmont High School, with students from both East and West joining as the Fairmont Firebirds, taking the flight of the Falcon and the fire of the Dragon.
 The new school colors are navy blue, silver and white.

 In the 1990s, a track and field facility was constructed on vacant land on the campus between Far Hills and Shroyer.
 Fairmont participated in the Miami Valley League (MVL) and later in the Western Ohio League (WOL).
 They are now in the Greater Western Ohio Conference.

 During the 1992/1993 school year, the high school underwent a major reconstruction, turning the seven building campus into one large building.
 The project added new classrooms, lockers, common areas, and allowed for students to avoid inclement weather between classes.
 The then 7 buildings were connected with 35 new classrooms and expansion of facilities such as the library/media center, cafeteria and gymnasium.
 For the first time since the 1940s, the high school was again a four-year high school, from September 1993.

 In October 2005, the new $8.8 million 63000 sqft James S. Trent Gymnasium—named for the veteran Kettering educator—opened.
 It seats 3,400 (4,400 with folding seats on the floor) and is used not only for the school's indoor sports teams, but for traveling sports tournaments and music acts.
 The arena ranks as the seventh-largest entertainment venue in Dayton.
 It rivals Fraze Pavilion, the outdoor amphitheater in Kettering, which has 4,388 seats.
 The arena's first scheduling priorities are for the high school.
-But because residents approved a levy to pay for renovations and additions to almost every building in the school district, the arena also has community aspects such as:
+Because residents approved a levy to pay for renovations and additions to almost every building in the school district, the arena also has community aspects such as: